uhartSec/ProjectZ/README.md

 | Shell Session    | Tells us whether web shell session is active or not |

 ## Attack
+Data model for storing active/dormant attacks in the database.
 | FieldName    | Summary                                            |
 |--------------|----------------------------------------------------|
 | ID           | Unique ID to differ from other attack vectors      |